IUDataStructuresCourse/course-web-page-fall-2023/lab3.md

 `merge_in_place()` respectively, which you are supposed to implement as well.
 The `Node` class is defined in `Node.java`.

+Before running your code on Autograder, test locally using your own test cases from Problem 1.

 ### Problem 3: Lab Report

 Answer the following questions in your lab write-up (`README.md`):